PhilippeFouquet/zodiaclodge/site/content/products/_index.md

 main:
   heading: Zodiac and Breezy within your budget
   description: >
-    We hold our coffee to the highest standards from the shrub to the cup.
+    Zodiac lodge is conveniently placed in the heart of Glebe and Forest lodge lifestyle suburbs.
+There are so many places to visit, to start with Breezy Cafe within our building.
+We personally organise your stay to suit your need and make sure you enjoy the best experience.
-    That’s why we’re meticulous and transparent about each step of the coffee’s journey.
-We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
+    Breezy is open for early breakfast and lunch everyday.
   image1:
     alt: A close-up of a paper filter filled with ground coffee
     image: /img/balcony.jpg